IBM-Cloud/DevOps-Services-Docs/docs/reference/billing/index.md

 #Configure Bluemix billing for Bluemix DevOps Services

-Last modified: 31 March 2015
+Last modified: 1 April 2015

 All IBM&reg;  Bluemix&trade; DevOps Services projects include an allowance of free services.
 If you exceed your allowances, your work is interrupted.
 To avoid interruptions, set up a Bluemix billing account and configure your services.
 By configuring your Bluemix account, you also get advanced features for monitoring your builds, deployments, and status of your projects.